oracle-livelabs/pts/ai-vector-search-apex-adb/ask/ask.md

 END;
 ```

-### Explanation of PL/SQL code:
+### Explanation of PL/SQL code

 DECLARE: This section is used to declare the variable result_clob, which will hold the response from the LLM.

 BEGIN: Marks the beginning of the executable part of the PL/SQL block.
 result_clob := admin.generate_text_response2(:P3_QUESTION,:P3_ID,7) calls the generate_text_response2 function.
 It passes three parameters:

 1. :P3_QUESTION - The question entered by the user.
 2. :P3_ID - The ID of the document selected by the user.
 3. :7 - A static parameter to return the top 7 chunks.